 Practical Application

-Common Latin/Greek affixes in English academic vocabulary: -tion, -ity, -ment, -ism, pre-, post-, inter-, trans-, sub- — knowing these helps with vocabulary across disciplines.
+Common Latin/Greek affixes in English academic vocabulary: -tion, -ity, -ment, -ism, pre-, post-, inter-, trans-, sub- — knowing these gives access to vocabulary across disciplines without memorizing each word individually.

 Related Terms